 This points to the fact that there are some important divisions within NATO countries when it comes to international attitudes - and particularly, that some parts of the societies of NATO countries are more susceptible to the worldviews of Russia and China.
-In the US, for instance, we found that different ethnic groups held very different opinions on Russia and even more so on less strong than ethnicity.
+In the US, for instance, we found that different ethnic groups held very different opinions on Russia and even more so on China.
+Those self-identifying as 'White' were much more negative about China, while those self-identifying as Black, Latino/a, or Asian were on average neutral towards China.
+Similar but somewhat weaker divisions were also present in terms of attitudes towards Russia.
+Partisanship was another divisive factor in the US, although less strong than ethnicity.
 Other countries were found to have similar divisions, especially the Czech Republic and less so Romania (partisanship) and Latvia (ethnic divisions).
 These findings add pieces of evidence to the arguments that societal cohesion is an important aspect of defence against information operations.